jbcodeforce/jbcodeforce.github.io/docs/coding/knative.md

 spec: {}
 ```

-Verify it runs successfully by looking at the predefeind services:
+Verify it runs successfully by looking at the predefined services:

 ```shell
 kubectl api-resources --api-group='sources.knative.dev'